Nissan Cefiro: Worldwide

-In Australia, Nissan marketed the A33 as the Maxima from 1999 through to 2003.
+In Australia, Nissan marketed the A33 as the Maxima from 1999 to 2003.
 Trim levels were S, ST, and Ti—all powered by the 3.0-liter engine.
 In Europe, Nissan continued to market the A33 as the Nissan Maxima QX with the 2.0 and 3.0 V6 engines, producing 140 and 200 PS respectively.
 In most Southeast Asian countries, the A33 was manufactured until 2008 as the 3.0 Brougham VIP and Excimo 2.0 G under license by Edaran Tan Chong Motor Sdn Bhd in Kuala Lumpur, Malaysia.
 In Taiwan, the A33 version was manufactured by Yulon and marketed as the Cefiro, the last Nissan Cefiro manufactured by Yulon.
 In Iran, Pars Khodro manufactured the A33 under license from 2002 to 2012, under the Maxima nameplate.
 In Indonesia, versions were marketed from 2000 to 2002 as the Infiniti I30 Standard and Touring.
 Later models from 2002 to 2003 was marketed as Nissan Cefiro 3.0 Brougham VIP.

 North America

 Infiniti I30 (A33, 1998–2001)

-Infiniti based the MY 2000 I30 on the A33 Cefiro.
+Infiniti based the 2000 model year I30 on the A33 Cefiro.
 Engine power increased to 227 hp and the manual transmission was no longer offered in North America (it remained available in the Middle East).
-Compared to the similar Nissan Maxima, the I30 included a more powerful engine with a variable capacity muffler and an additional fenderwell air intake, different front and rear body styling, gauge cluster design, a foot-pedal parking brake (as compared to the Maxima's center console mounted lever), center dashboard design, the availability of a rear sunshade, and standard drivers seat memory.
-The I30t ("touring"), equipped included High-Intensity Discharge (HID) xenon headlamps with darker colored headlamp surrounds, a viscous limited-slip differential, larger 17" wheels, and the availability of a Sport Package which consisted of a rear decklid-mounted spoiler and side-sill body extensions.
+Compared to the similar Nissan Maxima, the I30 included a more powerful engine with a variable-capacity muffler and an additional fenderwell air intake, different front and rear body styling, gauge cluster design, a foot-pedal parking brake (as compared to the Maxima's center console mounted lever), center dashboard design, the availability of a rear sunshade, and standard drivers seat memory.
+The I30t ("touring"), equipped included High-Intensity Discharge (HID) xenon headlamps with darker colored headlamp surrounds, a viscous limited-slip differential, larger 17-inch wheels, and the availability of a Sport Package which consisted of a rear decklid-mounted spoiler and side-sill body extensions.
 The rear spoiler was offered as a dealer accessory on the non-Touring I30.